 Consistency is Key

 One of the biggest problems when using a security system is that people don’t activate their alarm.
 Sometimes they forget, and other times they choose not to.
 For a security alarm to work and do its job effectively, it has to be activated.
-We all have those mornings where we’re in a hurry, and things get forgotten.
-If your alarm system is connected to an app, this can be an easy fix.
-If it isn’t, your home will be unprotected while you are away.
+We all have those mornings where we’re in a hurry, and there are things that you forgot about.
+When you connect your alarm system to the app, this will be an easy fix.
+However, if when you don’t connect your home will be unprotected while you are away.

 Often, security alarm owners will deactivate their systems while they are at home to prevent false alarms.
-Though it may be more convenient to turn your security system off while you are home, this leaves your home unprotected from intruders.
+Though it may be more convenient to turn your security system off while you are home.
+This action could very well leave your home unprotected from intruders.
 To keep your living space secure using a security alarm, it is important to keep it activated and adjust any settings available when you are in your house.

 Enhance Your Lifestyle